 Interval training is effective because of a phenomenon known as EPOC, excess post-exercise oxygen consumption which radically alters your metabolism.
 You might burn more calories during, say, 60 minutes of steady state jogging but, if you looked it at over a 24-hour period, your metabolism would be elevated for much longer with interval training.
 It's commonly referred to as the 'afterburn' effect and, for weight loss, it's the thing to aim for.

-So, it turns out that those wearables with inactivity monitors like the Garmin Vivo-series, the Apple Watch or even the budget Xiaomi Mi Band 2 might actually be a very good idea.
+So, it turns out that wearables with inactivity monitors like the Garmin Vivo-series, the Apple Watch or even the budget Xiaomi Mi Band 2 might actually be a very good idea.
 You need to have some consistency in your exercise regime and entirely fallow days don't do wonders for your metabolism nor your mental state.

 “Just keeping your level at what we'd call non-exercise physical activity (NEPA) - just moving around - is always going to help," explains Rees.
-“There's lots of evidence that sitting down for long periods of time can be detrimental to posture and it can make it harder to get moving correctly when you are down the gym."
+“There's lots of evidence that sitting down for long periods of time can be detrimental to posture and it can make it harder to get moving correctly when you're down at the gym."

 “Ideally, move every hour or two; not a long way.
 Just walk over and talk to someone instead of sending email.
 Getting up on your feet and getting a bit of movement will make a difference and tends to help with concentration too."